-If Clockify’s built-in reports don’t provide the structure you need, create your own report using pivot tables in Excel/Google Sheets.
+If Clockify’s built-in reports and customization options don’t provide the structure you need, create your own report using pivot tables in Excel/Google Sheets.

 Simply export the Detailed report’s as CSV or Excel, and you can create any kind of report you want:

 - Total hours (or amount) broken down by client > project > task > description

 - Monthly report with total hours (or amount) per project (or user) per day